xut806/AC215_ByteBites/README.md

 - [NEW IN MS4] Added frontend (Please see [Frontend & Backend](#frontend--backend))
 - [NEW IN MS4] Added OCR and NER API (Please see [Frontend & Backend](#frontend--backend))
 - [NEW IN MS4] Added CI and testing (Please see [CI & Testing](#ci--testing))
+- [NEW IN MS4] Llama-3.2-3b (recipe generator model) finetuned on GCP
 - [NEW IN MS4] Llama-3.2-3b deployed and served on GCP (external IP: 34.41.18.132)

 ## Table of Contents